Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/README.md

 Most samples use shared [entry-point boilerplate code](common/Main.cs) that loads the configuration and then launches the sample's
 **Program.Run()** instance methods.

-Except for the samples that explicitly demonstrate security capabilities, all samples are invoked with an externally issued SAS token rather than a connection string or a raw SAS key.
-The security model design of Service Bus generally prefers clients to handle tokens rather than keys, because tokens can be constrained to a particular scope and can be issued to expire at a certain time.
-More about SAS and tokens can be found [here](https://azure.microsoft.com/documentation/articles/service-bus-shared-access-signature-authentication/).

 All samples use the asynchronous, task-based programming model of the .NET Framework and therefore the *xAsync* overloads of the respective Service Bus API methods.
 Since nearly all Service Bus operations result in network I/O, using the asynchronous programming model is strongly encouraged at all times as it yields significantly more efficient execution at runtime.